 Paragon High Fire Kiln Wash (Mix Your Own)

 If you prefer powder form, Paragon High Fire Kiln Wash is available.
-It has a very long shelf life like it will outlive you.
+It has a very long shelf life as it will outlive you.
 It’s also easy to apply and remove.
 Just mix with water and brush on the kiln shelves.

 Amaco Carton Kiln Wash (Mix Your Own)